HL7/davinci-dtr/input/pagecontent/specification.md

 It is under the control of the SMART on FHIR app or the capable EHR, based on the API access scope, what information is accessible to be included in the QuestionnaireResponse.
 The SMART on FHIR app cannot be responsible for informing the user that the information exists in the patient’s record but is inaccessible to the application.
 This may differ depending on whether it is a native EHR application or a third-party application.

-It is important for implementers to be aware that data is going to be auto-populated that may be sensitive - so there will likely be a need for a human to review and confirm that the information is appropriate to be shared (and be able to remove it without risk of it being put back if they wish).
+It is important for implementers to be aware that data is going to be auto-populated that could be considered sensitive - so there will likely be a need for a human to review and confirm that the information is appropriate to be shared (and be able to remove it without risk of it being put back if they wish).
 Also the app may not have access to certain data for retrieval because of security considerations.

 Payer systems **SHALL** use information received during execution of DTR solely for the purpose for which the documentation template was created (typically processing of a specific claim or prior authorization request) and **SHALL NOT** use information received over the DTR interfaces for any additional purposes other than audit.